qingkaikong/blog/2017_12_machine_learning_funny_pictures/README.md

-The following are funny pictures related with machine learning or data science I found online.
+The following are funny pictures related to machine learning or data science I found online.
 It is a great way to learn some concepts in this way.
 Also, it is nice to use some of them in your talk so that students can learn something in a very relaxed environment.
 Hope you also enjoy them!
 Also, if you find more interesting pictures, let me know as well.

 ### Torture your data
 ![jpg](https://raw.githubusercontent.com/qingkaikong/blog/master/2017_12_machine_learning_funny_pictures/figures/figure_1.jpg)